 During 2005, certain subsidiaries of Ambev received assessments from the Brazilian Federal Tax Authorities relating to profits of its foreign subsidiaries.
 In December 2008, the Administrative Court rendered a partially favorable decision to Ambev, and in connection with the remaining part, Ambev filed an appeal to the Administrative Upper House, which was denied in full in March 2017.
 In September 2017, Ambev filed a judicial proceeding for this tax assessment and requested a motion of injunction, which was granted to Ambev.
 In 2013, 2016, 2017 and 2018.
 Ambev received other tax assessments related to profits of its foreign subsidiaries.
 In July and September 2018, with respect to two tax assessments, the Administrative Upper House rendered unfavorable decisions to Ambev.
 In one such case, Ambev filled a judicial proceeding and requested a motion of injunction, which was granted to Ambev.
-In the other case, Ambev filled a judicial proceeding and requested a motion of injunction, which was granted to Ambev.
-In the other case, Ambev filled a judicial proceeding and requested a motion of injunction, which was granted to Ambev.
-In the other case, Ambev filled a judicial proceeding and requested a motion of injunction, which was granted to Ambev.
-In the other case, Ambev filled a judicial proceeding and requested a motion of injunction and proceeding and requested a motion of injunction of injunction and proceeding and requested a motion of injunction of the ongoing tax assessments.
+In the other case, Ambev is analyzing possible appeals.
+In October 2018, the Lower Administrative Court rendered a partially favorable decision to Ambev in another of the ongoing tax assessments.
+Ambev is waiting to be formally notified of such decision to analyze possible appeals.
+As of 31 December 2018, Ambev management estimates the exposure of approximately 7.7 billion Brazilian real (2.0 billion US dollar) as a possible risk, and approximately 46m Brazilian real (12m US dollar) as a probable loss

-In December 2011, Ambev received a tax assessment related to the goodwill amortization resulting from the InBev Holding Brasil S A merger with Ambev.
+In December 2011, Ambev received a tax assessment related to the goodwill amortization resulting from the InBev Holding Brasil S.A. merger with Ambev.
 The final decision rendered by the Lower Administrative Court was partially favorable to Ambev.
 Subsequently, Ambev filed a judicial proceeding to discuss the unfavorable part and requested a motion of injunction, which was granted to Ambev.
 The favorable portion to Ambev, will be reexamined by the Administrative Upper House.
 In June 2016, Ambev received a new tax assessment charging the remaining value of the goodwill amortization and filed a defense.
 In March 2017, Ambev was notified of a partially favorable first level administrative decision and filed an appeal to the Lower Administrative Court.
 In May 2018, Ambev received a partially favorable decision at the Lower Administrative Court and is currently waiting to be notified of the decision to analyze possible appeals.
-Ambev management estimates possible losses in relation to these assessments to be approximately 9.3 billion Brazilian real (2.4 billion US dollar) as of 31 December 2018.
+Ambev management estimates possible losses in relation to these assessments to be approximately 9.3 billion Brazillan real (2.4 billion US dollar) as of 31 December 2018.
 In the event Ambev is required to pay these amounts, AB InBev will reimburse the amount proportional to the benefit received by AB InBev pursuant to the merger protocol, as well as the related costs.

 In October 2013, Ambev received a tax assessment related to the goodwill amortization resulting from the merger of Beverage Associates Holding Limited ("BAH") into Ambev.
 The decision from the first level administrative Court was unfavorable to Ambev.
 After considering a motion to clarify by Ambev, the unfavorable decision was confirmed and Ambev filed an appeal to the Lower Administrative Court.
 In November 2018, Ambev received a partially favorable decision at the Lower Administrative Court and is currently waiting to be formally notified of the decision to analyze possible appeals.
-In April and August 2018, Ambev received new tax assessments charging the remaining value of the goodwill amortization and filed defenses, which are currently pending analysis by the first administrative level.
-Ambev management estimates the amount of possible losses in relation to this assessment to be approximately 2.1 billion Brazilian real (0.5 billion US dollar) as of 31 December 2018.
+In April and August 2018, Ambev received new tax assessments charging the remaining value of the goodwill amortization and filed defenses, which are currently pending analysis by the first administrative level Ambev management estimates the amount of possible losses in relation to this assessment to be approximately 2.1 billion Brazilian real (0.5 billion US dollar) as of 31 December 2018.
 Ambev has not recorded any provision in connection therewith